 In general, the company attempts to transform human intelligence into an algorithmic construct.
-They try to formalise intelligence.
+They try to formalize intelligence.
 The company has created a neural network able to play games in the same way people do it.

-A wave of emotions was generated by an announcement in 2015 and 2016 when their AlphaGo programme beat the most talented gamers of GO, e.g. Lee Sedol.
+A wave of emotions was generated by an announcement in 2015 and 2016 when their AlphaGo program beat the most talented gamers of GO, e.g. Lee Sedol.
 At that time, the second biggest number of won Go championships in the world.

 Kei Jie is also considered as one of the best and he stated that the technique of playing Go developed by people for thousands of years seems to be far from truth of Go, which AlphaGo proved.
 He also added, that "Last year, (AlphaGo) was still quite humanlike when it played, but this year, it became like a god of Go”.

-AlphaGo is based on techniques of neural networks, machine learning and Monte Carlo method of searching.
+AlphaGo is based on techniques of neural networks, machine learning, and Monte Carlo method of searching.

 In the context of what the newspapers wrote in 1996, this really is a breakthrough.
 At that time, Deep Blue won a game of chess with Garry Kasparov, a world champion then.
 After the above happened, it was claimed that a chess game is not a real test for intelligence, but the oldest board game of Go.